chrisvo3/java-guide/vocabulary-terms/core-java-1.md

 ## Arrays

-An array is an object that can hold afixed number of values of a single type.
+An array is an object that can hold a fixed number of values of a single type.

+- In Java all arrays are dynamically allocated.
+- Since arrays are objects in Java, we can find their length using member length.
+- The size of an array must be specified by an int value and not long or short.
+- The direct superclass of an array type is Object.
+- Every array type implements the interfaces Cloneable and java.io.Serializable.

 The capacity of an array is defined when the array is initilized, and its elements can be accessed by a zero-based index.

 Arrays are covariant, meaning that an array can be cast into an array of its superclass type.

 __Example__